-This is precisely why Bonus Abuse is so damaging.
+This is precisely why bonus abuse is so damaging.
 If fraudsters are able to take advantage of the offers, you’re not just risking short-term damages, you’re seriously putting your company at risk for the long term.

-Part 1: Why iGaming Companies Give Out Bonuses?
+Why Do iGaming Companies Give Out Bonuses?

 Under heavy regulations from governments and gambling bodies, iGaming companies have to choose where they spend their marketing budget wisely and often bonuses play a part in their strategy.

-What is the iGaming Bonus Market Worth?
+What Is the iGaming Bonus Market Worth?

 According to Statista, the iGaming market will be worth up to 92.9 billion USD by 2023.

 The most profitable operators, or Tier 1 operators spend up to 18% of their gross revenue on bonuses in order to attract new customers.
 However, Tier 2, or lower-level operators, who do not have the same budget or local licenses needed to advertise, are almost fully reliant on bonuses and affiliate schemes.

 For these tier 2 operators, affiliate marketing can account for 25% of their gross revenue expenditure, with bonuses accounting for an additional 25-45% of spend.

 Marketing trends often shift based on regulations, for example those from the UK Gaming Commission and changes with the ability to advertise on App Stores.
 However, it’s still plain to see how important bonuses are to launch, grow, and maintain an iGaming company in today’s online landscape.